cncf/tag-contributor-strategy/website/content/accessibility/conference-best-practices.md

+---
+title: "Inclusive conference best practices"
+date: 2023-10-01
+description: >
+  Best practices for an inclusive and welcoming conference
+---

 # Best practices for an inclusive and welcoming conference

 _This is a living document, so please be sure to check regularly for updates._